Hatred Stems from Ignorance! Distillation of the Persuasion Modes in Countering Conversational Hate Speech: Introduction

-We perform experiments using a subset of two multi-turn, conversation-based counter-speech datasets ~\citep[DialogConan, ][]{Bonaldi2022-yj}, which contains approximately 8,000 multi-turn (closed interaction) conversations between two users and 1,500 single-turn ~\citep[ContextCounter, ][]{Albanyan2023-fc} \textit{X} posts demonstrating open interactions among many users \footnote{Throughout the paper we use the terminology closed (multi-turn) to indicate the closed conversations' interactions that contain multi-turns between two users, such as chat online systems.
-We use open (single-turn) to indicate open conversations' interactions that contain a single turn with many user interactions, such as social media platforms. }.
-The persuasion mode annotations were conducted for each turn in the conversation for both hate- and counter-speech.
-We extend the experiment by detailing the type of persuasion mode used to express counter-speech as narrated by humans compared to the generative model.
-We also investigate the context of the replies to the counter-speech as another discourse level that might serve as a proxy for understanding the persuasion mode's dimensionality and inferring the reflection of the counter-narratives confronting the hate in these conversations.
+\end{itemize} We perform experiments using a subset of two multi-turn, conversation-based counterspeech datasets~\citep[DialogConan, ][]{Bonaldi2022-yj}, which contains approximately 8,000 multi-turn (closed interaction) conversations between two users and 1,500 single-turn~\citep[ContextCounter, ][]{Albanyan2023-fc} \textit{X} posts demonstrating open interactions among many users \footnote{Throughout the paper, we use the terminology closed (multi-turn) to indicate the closed conversations' interactions that contain multi-turns between two users, such as chat online systems.
+We use open (single-turn) to indicate open conversations' interactions that contain a single turn with many user interactions, such as social media platforms. } .
+Persuasion mode annotations were added to each turn in the conversation for hate speech and counterspeech.
+We extended the experiment by detailing the type of persuasion mode used in counterspeech as presented by humans compared to the generative model.
+We also investigated the context of the replies to the counterspeech as another discourse level that may serve as a proxy for understanding the persuasion mode's dimensionality and inferring the counternarratives confronting the hate in these conversations.

-This paper’s specific contributions include the following: \begin{itemize} \item We provide a coarse-grain examination of the persuasion modes for hate- and counter-speech, based on emotion, reason, and credibility.

-\item We empirically demonstrate the efficacy of incorporating the persuasion mode in detecting hate- and counter-speech for closed (multi-turn) and open (single-turn) conversational interactions.

-\item We assess the persuasion modes in machine-generated counter-speech.
-Considering the current tendency of current studies to adopt machine-generated counter-speech to mitigate the hate in the conversation systems ~\citep{Ashida2022-dd}, we further analyze the persuasion modes by comparing human-based and machine-generated counter-speech to highlight effective counter-speech strategies for various domains.

-\item We leverage the distinct features of single-turn conversations (open interactions) created by allowing multiple users to interact with counter-speech to extend the analyses and evaluate the extent to which replies support counter-speech.
-We do so by disentangling the following four types of follow-up replies: supporting the counter-speech, opposing the counter-speech, supporting the counter-speech with additional context, and opposing the counter-speech with hateful content.